 By earning a project management degree online, students can continue working while earning their degree to expand their professional options.
 Let’s look at this and some other advantages.

-Distance education is becoming the new normal due to flexible learning options.
+Distance education is becoming the new normal due to flexible learning options and different learning modes.
 Students not only can take classes at a pace that suits their schedule, but they can usually take the majority of them asynchronously.

 The undergraduate degree focused on understanding the project.
 The project management curriculum teaches both the business and human aspects of managing a large-scale project involving multiple team members.
 The master’s degree in project management is the perfect complement to an undergraduate degree in almost any area of study.

 In most organizations, their most valuable resource is its people.
-A major portion of project management teaches students how to work with others, including motivating peers and resolving interpersonal conflicts.
+A major portion of project management teaches students how to work with others, including motivating peers, resolving interpersonal conflicts, and other organizational leadership skills.

 What You’ll Learn in a Project Management Master’s Degree Online Program